Best Places to Spend New Years in Europe

 By Jiayi of The Diary of a Nomad

-Rome is undoubtedly one of the best places in Europe to celebrate the New Year.
+Rome is undoubtedly one of the best new year destinations in Europe.
 From concerts to majestic fireworks, there are plenty of festivities in the Eternal City to keep you busy throughout New Year’s Eve.

 There are many places to watch fireworks in Rome on New Year’s Eve.
 Some of the best spots include the Pincio terrace, the Gianicolo (where you can see a 360-degree view of the city), and the Sant’Angelo Bridge.

 If you enjoy opera and Christmas songs, you can also catch a New Year’s Eve concert at the Caravita Church at 9 PM on December 31.

 Rome sees a lot of tourists no matter when you visit.
 If you want to enjoy popular spots like the Trevi Fountain and Spanish Steps without the crowds, stay at a hotel nearby, such as Relais Fontana Di Trevi, and wake up at sunrise to admire those sites in peace and quiet.
 It’s very much worth it.

 Are you travelling on a budget?
 Try some of the delicious local pizza al taglio.
 They are cheap, delicious, and different from the pizza you might have been used to before.
 You can spend as little as €3-7 per meal on a pizza to go.

 Related Read: The 10 Best Places in Italy for Couples Looking for Love

 Madrid is known for being a party city that is great for budget travel and has one of the world’s highest densities of bars and pubs.
 This city comes alive on New Year’s Eve with people in the streets wanting to celebrate the new year.
 Then, of course, there is the Spanish tradition of eating twelve grapes at the stroke of midnight for good luck, which you need to do if you’re in Madrid during this time of the year.